cubedserver/deployer-agent/README.md

 # Deployer Agent

 This repository contains the source code for the Deployer Agent.
-A small Go based package that is used to synchronize your account SSH keys.
+A small Go based package that is used to collect server metrics.
 Please note that to use this you'll need to first sign up for an account at https://deployer.codions.com

 In most cases you can use the installer provided inside your Deployer account, which obtains the latest stable release of the agent from Github.
 However if you'd prefer to build the package from source, please see below.